omonkulov/portfolio/README.md

 # My Portfolio using Next.js for SEO
 Making my portfolio using Next.js and learning Search Engine Optimization.
-Additionally learning to animate svgs
+Additionally learning to animate svgs.

 <br/>